william solomon : bio

 He counts Marcel Duchamp, Man Ray, Chuck Close, and Van Gogh as his most admired influences.
 Very much a product of Southern California, his ideas are informed by a broad range of cultural influences and the amalgamation of his life's experiences: from Rauschenberg's aerial photographs to the Hollywood aesthetic, from Zen Buddhism and Judaism to pervasive Los Angeles stereotypes, from suburban culture to the hippie movement, from Joni Mitchell to gangsta rap.

-Besides art, Bill enjoys being outdoors, hiking, and spending time with his children.
+Besides art, Bill enjoys being outdoors, hiking, spending time with his children, and walking his dog Bear.